ansys/pyfluent-visualization/doc/source/users_guide/configure.rst

 Configure
 =========
 PyFluent-Visualization uses PyVista as the default graphics rendering tool and Matplotlib for plotting 2D data.
-However, it also allows users to configure other Python-supported tools for rendering data.
+It also allows users to configure other Python-supported tools for rendering data.

 Configuration Steps